Vol 29 (2022) Public History in Aotearoa New Zealand, Article by T Conroy, J Grochowicz and C Sanders

 I’ve subsequently learned that lots of randoms contact Bill Day with treasure-hunting advice and suggestions of how to conduct his adventures.
 He’s good-natured about all of this, realising how compelling his real “boy’s own” life is to armchair enthusiasts and understanding their burning desire to make the story true and be part of it.
 Read the full article: Woman Overboard

-First colonial settlement of Wellington by the NZ Company, Dominion Post Feature article, 18 January 2020
+First colonial settlement of Wellington by the NZ Company, Dominion Post Feature article by Cristina Sanders, 18 January 2020

 The arrival of the ship the Aurora in Port Nicholson on January 22, 1840, marked the beginning of New Zealand’s first systematically settled colony, one of many towns to be designed by Edward Gibbon Wakefield and the New Zealand Company in London.